Looking for bike friendly cities to add to your bucket list?

 Add to that charming medieval architecture, glorious landscaped gardens and Roman remains, and you’ll find that Girona is somewhere you can combine history, cycling and Catalonian culture.

 So cycling in the city is one option.
 Then you have the countryside surrounding Girona.
 That’s home to some of the finest cycling hotels you’ll find anywhere, and is often used for training camps too.
-Head in any direction and you’ll encounter well-kept roads, considerate drivers and pretty scenery.
+Head in any direction and you’ll encounter well-kept roads, consider drivers and pretty scenery.

 Choosing between the best places to cycle beyond the city may be a challenge, however.
 There’s the coastal Costa Brava routes, epic climbs like Mare de Deu del Mont or circular options such as the Els Angels loop.